elsaaeid/doudou-cartable/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the <a href="https://github.com/elsaaeid/doudou-cartable/blob/master/license.txt">LICENSE</a> file for more information.